Teacher Interview Questions, Answers (UK Guide 2024) For Primary Secondary SLT Headteacher.

 * Questions taken from the InterviewGold Interview System.
 Click here for more question plus expert answers.

-As you progress into senior posts, not only will your responsibilities change the interview process will become much tougher.
 Your knowledge not just of policy and key issues will be explored but also your ability to direct and develop the school, to implement new policies, develop strategies, organise and implement the appropriate curriculum for the school and liaise with governing bodies and the local authority.

-Sample Interview Questions for Senior Teacher Posts
+Sample Interview Questions for Senior Leadership Team (SLT) Posts

 • What is it about your track record that makes you suitable for senior leadership?